Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/00-setup-and-installation.md

 R contains many built-in functions, but additional functions are available through packages.

+R packages are bundles of reusable R code and related materials that add capabilities to R.

+A package can contain functions, datasets, documentation, and sometimes compiled code.
+Instead of writing everything yourself, you can install a package and use functions that someone else has already built and tested.

 A package normally needs to be installed only once on your computer.

 Packages are usually loaded near the beginning of an R script.